 About the club

 Shooters Hill Lawn Tennis Club (SHLTC LTD) is a member’s club providing social and competitive tennis for all levels and abilities.
-The club has six floodlit macadam courts available throughout the year.
+The club has four floodlit macadam courts and two floodlit Tiger Turf courts available throughout the year.
 The club is a key asset to the local community and offers a friendly and professional service to members and non-members.

 The club was formed in 1927 and was initially part of the Shooters Hill Golf Club before becoming independent in 1967 when it signed an agreement to lease the land.
 The club became a limited company in 2006.
 A community grant from the Lawn Tennis Association (LTA) funded the installation of floodlights on two courts, and 2010 saw the other courts having the floodlights updated.

 2014 saw exciting new developments within the club.
-The club received a LTA financial grant and loan and with a new 25 year lease the club built 2 new floodlit courts which opened in the summer in summer 2014.
-This has enabled the club to expand membership and further develop its coaching programme with new LTA initiatives e.g. Tennis Xpress and Cardio tennis.
+The club received an LTA financial grant and loan and with a new 25 year lease the club built 2 new floodlit courts which opened in summer 2014.
+This has enabled the club to expand membership and further develop its coaching programme.

 The club aims to provide a tennis and social centre for local people and their families regardless of age, ability, gender, religion and ethnicity.
 The club also provides opportunities for people to participate in competitive and social tennis, coaching and social events.

-The aims are achieved by the club working in partnership with the LTA, now being a focus club and the community to continually improve the club and its facilities.
+The aims are achieved by the club working in partnership with the LTA and the community to continually improve the club and its facilities.

-The club has Tennis mark accreditation and the directors work hard to improve and develop the club for the future.
+The club directors work hard to improve and develop the club for the future.
+The club works closely with the LTA and ensures all its policies and coaching requirements are kept updated.

 Any member wishing to become a director may be voted on to the board at the club AGM.